kkrruumm/void-install-script/README.md

--Option to install wifi firmware and basic utilities -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl libc implementations -User creation and basic configuration
+-Option to install wifi firmware and basic utilities -Option to choose between xfs and ext4 filesystems -Configure partitions in the installer for home, swap, and root with LVM -Support for both glibc and musl
+-User creation and basic configuration
 -Config support
 ```